• Skip to primary navigation

 It wasn’t long ago that Sony was the undisputed king of the hill in the world of full-frame mirrorless.
 Leica had a small lineup of extremely expensive cameras, and rumors swirled that a few other companies (especially Nikon, Canon, and Panasonic) were working on mirrorless behind the scenes.
 That was it.

-Today, barely a year later, no fewer than six companies have announced full-frame mirrorless cameras: Leica, Sony, Nikon, Canon, Panasonic, and Sigma (though the Sigma Fp has yet to ship, and it’s more of a video-oriented camera).
+But these days, no fewer than six companies have announced full-frame mirrorless cameras: Leica, Sony, Nikon, Canon, Panasonic, and Sigma.
 The competition ballooned practically overnight.

 Hong Kong Blue Hour Taken with Panasonic S1R